a-hubbard/vivax_microhap/results/notebooks/selection.md

   # Remove tests with NaN for results, which means there were no
   # segregating sites.
 These are excluded from the Bonferroni threshold
   # calculation, with the logic that if data conditions prevent the
-  # test statistic being from being calculated, it doesn't really
+  # test statistic from being calculated, it doesn't really "count" as
-  # "count" as performing a hypothesis test.
+  # performing a hypothesis test.
   filter(! is.nan(taj_d))

 # Visualize distribution of p-values -----------------------------------